 "My dream is to travel the world with my paint brush"

 My passion for art continued to develop as I entered college, and my style evolved until I refined one that felt like ‘me.’
-In 2018, as a sophomore at The George Washington University, I started my art business.
+In 2018, as a sophomore at George Washington University, I started my art business.
 I have sold pieces to over 170 customers and painted on canvases, tote bags, coffee tables, coasters, shoes, denim jackets, and more.
-Even though arthritis often limits my physical activity, I can always sit and paint.
 Due to health complications, I have gone blind in my right eye (creating the inspiration behind my business name, Right Eye Studios).
-My works are abstract, cubist depictions of the human form (usually female) with the common theme of bright, happy colors and characters who are smiling.
+My art works are abstract, cubist depictions of the human form with the common theme of bright, happy colors and characters who are smiling.

 "Right Eye Studios is about finding the joy in everyday life"

 Over the years of running Right Eye Studios, I have followed my heart around the world and met many incredible, inspiring people.
-I have painted alongside impressive artists in Cuba, Colombia, and the United States.
+I have painted alongside impressive artists in Cuba, Colombia, France, and the United States.
 I have had my work displayed in coffee shops, galleries, and even designed shirts for a band that they wore in concert.
-I am now 22 years old and living in Washington, D.C., with dreams to travel the world with my paint brush.
-I still feel pain in my joints and give myself an injection once a week to make sure my eyes and knees stay functioning, but I haven’t had a flare up in a few years!
-Art helps me to express my gratitude and excitement of waking up each day in a body that can walk, explore, and see beauty everywhere I look.
+I am now 25 years old and living in Nice, France with dreams to travel the world with my paint brush.
+I still feel pain in my joints and give myself an injection once a week to make sure my eyes and knees stay functioning.
+In January 2023, I started seeing worse in my left eye, and was told by over 30 eye doctors that I will be slowly losing my remaining vision due to a cataract that may be too risky to remove due to my condition.
+Art helps me to express my gratitude and excitement of waking up each day in a body that can walk, explore, and for now, see beauty everywhere I look.
 Right Eye Studios is about finding the joy in everyday life, because nothing, no matter how small, can ever be taken for granted.